 Can this be true for someone grieving the loss of their loved one?
 Can this be true for a young widow or young widower like myself?
 That the fears playing on my mind can happen.

 The worst of my fears has come true, what I’ve dreaded most has happened.
 Job 3:25

-I visited the hospital again, less than 2 months after Chidinma died!
+I visited the same hospital again, less than 2 months after my wife, Chidinma died!

-My sister-in-law informed me of two or three lumps that she found on the back of Josiah’s neck.
+My sister-in-law informed me of two or three lumps that she found on the back of our 4-month-old baby, Josiah’s neck.
 She assured me that it was most likely nothing to worry about and would arrange a GP appointment.